 Impact on Marine Life

 Plastic pollution not only has adverse effects on human life but also affects marine life.
-Plastic fishing nets, straws, as well as other plastic waste dumped in water is one of the reasons a lot of aquatic animals are losing their lives.
-The toxins released in water from plastic waste harms marine life and also causes loss of biodiversity.
+Plastic fishing nets, straws, as well as other plastic waste dumped in water are one of the reasons a lot of aquatic animals are losing their lives.
+The toxins released in water from plastic waste harm marine life and also cause loss of biodiversity.

 Effects on Human Life

-The toxins released from plastic waste is one of the main reasons of cancerous diseases.
-Using plastic cups, plates lead to endocrine disruption and affect your hormones.
+The toxins released from plastic waste are one of the main reasons for cancerous diseases.
+Using plastic cups, and plates leads to endocrine disruption and affect your hormones.
 In addition, the toxic gases released when manufacturing plastic bags also lead to a number of health problems.

 Affects Eco-System Balance

-Disposing plastics on rivers, lakes as well as ponds also have an impact on the eco-system balance.
-Plastics release toxic substances and poison the marine life.
+Disposing of plastics in rivers, lakes, as well as ponds, also have an impact on the eco-system balance.
+Plastics release toxic substances and poison marine life.
 When the aquatic animals consume the poisonous plastic, the entire food is affected and imbalances the ecosystem.